BinarCode/laravel-restify/docs-v2/content/en/auth/authentication.md

 }
 ```

-For security, `url` is only accepted when its scheme, host, and port all match one of: the configured `password_reset_url`, `config('app.url')`, or - if set - `config('restify.auth.frontend_app_url')`.
+For security, `url` is only accepted when its scheme, host, and port all match one of: the configured `password_reset_url`, or `config('restify.auth.frontend_app_url')`. `frontend_app_url` defaults to `env('APP_URL')`, so it still covers your app URL when `FRONTEND_APP_URL` is unset; `config('app.url')` itself is never checked, since once `FRONTEND_APP_URL` is set to a different host, `app.url` is your API host and a reset link should never target it.
 A subdomain of an allowed host does not count as a match, an `http` url is rejected when the matching config entry is `https`, a different port is rejected even on an otherwise matching host, and a url carrying userinfo (`user:pass@host`) is always rejected outright.
 Anything that doesn't match is rejected with a `422` validation error.
 This stops the endpoint from being used to mail a victim a valid reset link pointing at an attacker-controlled domain.

 The path, query string, and fragment are also checked, but only for their characters, not their destination: they may only contain RFC 3986 unreserved/reserved characters, narrowed to exclude `[`, `]`, `(`, `)`, `<`, `>`, `"`, `'`, `` ` ``, and `{`/`}` (outside the literal `{token}`/`{email}` placeholders), plus whitespace and control characters.
 This is because the mailed reset link is rendered through a Markdown template, and those characters could otherwise be used to break out of the intended `[text](url)` link and inject a second, attacker-controlled one carrying the real token - so whatever frontend host you allow here must still not itself have an open redirect, or an attacker could send a victim through it to an arbitrary destination.